EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 - This session **is the EX1 deliverable**: students leave class with a FastAPI backend, pytest suite, Docker packaging, and REST client scripts that satisfy the HTTP API portion of the exercise—even if data only lives in memory for now.
 Think of it as microservice #1 in the eventual EX3 stack.
 - In-memory storage is intentional at this checkpoint; it keeps the focus on HTTP verbs, validation, dependency injection, and smoke testing.
 Everyone can demo the service (curl, REST Client, Docker) without juggling SQL yet.
-- Preview the roadmap: **Session 04 adds SQLModel + SQLite** so the same API talks to a real database.
-That persistence layer becomes non‑negotiable before EX3, where teams will run at least three cooperating services (FastAPI backend, persistence, and a UI/automation surface).
+- Preview the roadmap: **Session 04 adds SQLModel + SQLite**, **Session 05 upgrades to PostgreSQL**, **Session 06 layers on Streamlit/Typer UIs**, and **Session 07 introduces Vite/React plus reliability tooling**.
+By EX3 every team will juggle at least three cooperating services (FastAPI backend, persistence, and a UI/automation surface), so today’s clean architecture pays compounding dividends.
 - Encourage students to push this code to their EX1 repo immediately.
 Session 04’s DB changes layer on top of the same HTTP contract—they are not a different app, just service hardening that prepares the multi-service system you expect by the final exercise.
-- **Architecture decision**: We use `Movie` as both the domain model and response model today.
-Session 04 will introduce `MovieRead` to distinguish SQLModel tables from API responses, but the HTTP contract stays identical.
+- **Architecture decision**: We use `MovieBase` + `Movie` + `MovieCreate` pattern from day one.
+Session 04 will add `table=True` to `Movie` and optionally introduce `MovieRead` for cleaner response serialization, but the HTTP contract and model fields remain identical.

 ## Live Build Strategy (No Pre-Solved Example)